-The benefit of any type of radiator--hot water or steam--is its efficiency because it does not deliver dry, heated air to the rooms, as does a forced-air HVAC system.
+The benefit of any radiator, hot water or steam, is its efficiency.
+It does not deliver dry, heated air to the rooms, as does a forced-air HVAC system.

 Hot Water Radiators